russmin/webserver-python/README.md

 }
 ```

-## Lookup LoraMessage details
+## Lookup LoraMessage details for a specific device
 ### Definition 'GET /LoraMessage/<deveui>'

 **Response**
-`LoraMessage not found` if the LoraMessage does not exists
+`Lora Message not found` if the LoraMessage does not exists

 on success
 ```json
 {